Please note: The following are summaries. Do your own due diligence.

 - Was Chairman of the Board of Directors, Chief Financial Officer, and Treasurer

 - Owned 8,580,000 shares at time of death.
 Current status of estate unknown

 - Replaced Cal Kantonen as Chief Financial Officer on January 26, 2012 Latest 10-Q (3/31/12)

 Companies marketing the KDS (click on logo to visit its site)

 FASC's Home page

 FASC's pictures of KDS installations around the world

-The following customers are working with FASC to advance the commercialization of KDS technology
+Companies working to advance the commercialization of the KDS include:

 Minnesota Valley Alfalfa Producers (MnVAP)